WPCD-Workflows/documentation/source/old/itm/public/xml/imports_sorted_by_author.rst

 -  New angles for the line integrated signals.: report
    (128K)
--  Definition of flux loops in EU-ITM datastructure:
+-  Definition of flux loops in EU-EU-IM datastructure:
    Flux loop position
    (576K)
 -  PF connections: